damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

   - Reference
   - Quantity
   - Image of each part
-  - Refer to the BOM in section 4.
-Manufacturing
+  - Refer to the BOM in section 4 (Manufacturing)
  3. Datasheet of component
     - What a component does?
     - How to use the component?